-A benefit to humans of this argan fruit feast is the end result: undigestable nuts left behind in goat poop.
-Each nut contains 1 to 3 almond-shaped seeds, the shells of which are 60 percent oil.
-Once they are ground and pressed, they yield a valuable cosmetic and culinary liquid, sold on international markets for prices over $400 per liter.
-It can take 66 pounds of argan seeds to deliver one liter of oil, so these ruminating goats must munch speedily.
+One benefit that humans gain from such a feast is the end result: the undigested Argan nuts that remain in the droppings of the goats.
+Each nut contains one to three almond-shaped seeds, which are roasted, ground, and pressed.
+They produce a valuable cosmetic and culinary liquid sold in international markets at prices exceeding US$300 per liter.
+It may take 88 pounds of Argan seeds to get one liter of oil, so these ruminants must chew quickly!

 At this current point in evolutionary history, goats have come to possess several helpful physical characteristics that facilitate their ability to scale great heights.
-First, attached to flexible anklebones, their small, delicate feet each comprise two split toes that can wedge into small cracks for traction (see photo at right).
+First, attached to flexible ankle bones, their small, delicate feet each comprise two split toes that can wedge into small cracks for traction.
 In addition, they have rubbery pads on the bottoms of their hooves that mimic the most expensive climbing shoes.
-Finally, two digit-like structures called dewclaws sit higher on their legs and halt any errant slippages.
+Finally, two digit-like structures called dewclaws sit higher on their legs and halt any unintended slippages.

 Another death-defying goat climbing spot is in northern Italy, where a dam offers Mount-Everest-like challenges.
 The bare stone walls of the Cingino hydroelectric dam attract wild mother goats and their kids, who lick, nibble, and chomp their way across its 160-foot walls.
 At an incline of 80 degrees, the surface is free of predators but certainly presents other dangers.

-Read this brief article and then find out more about the risks of the argan oil boom.
-Identify the major issues at stake and discuss how you feel about them.
+Research the risks of the argan oil boom.
+Identify the major issues at stake and discuss what you think about them.